La Puebla del Río

 La Puebla del Río is a city located in the province of Seville, Spain.
 According to the 2016 census (INE), the city has a population of 11995 inhabitants.
 With a surface of 377,1 square km and located 15 km away SW from Seville (Sevilla)La Puebla del Río is located 37°16′N, 6°03′W at an altitude of 20m.
 Products such as rice, oranges, corn, cotton, sunflower or wheat are common crops in this town.

+The Sanctuary of Our Lady of Graces of Onuva is located in La Puebla del Río.